 Extended Grace Period in Year One

-In the first year of the new penalty system, all taxpayers are granted an extra 15-day grace period, giving them a total of 30 days to clear any outstanding tax before a late payment penalty is applied.
+In the first year joining of MTD, all taxpayers are granted an extra 15-day grace period, giving them a total of 30 days to clear any outstanding tax before a late payment penalty is applied.

 First Year Soft Landing Period